2ashishs/picoX-project-template/README.md

 ```
 You may need to make changes in `CMakeLists.txt` to include libraries as per your source code.

 - If you are on Linux/MacOS, you can then run, `sh do` to compile and build your project.
-This will create a `build` directory, which will contain your `.uf2` file. `do` will also delete `LICENSE` & `README.md` files.
+This will create a `build` directory, which will contain your `.uf2` file.
+*NOTE*:`do` will also delete `LICENSE` & `README.md` files.
 YMMV so you are free to modify the `do` script as per your needs.

 - Connect the `Pico 2` in `BOOTSELECT` mode and copy the `.uf2` file onto the `Pico 2` file system.